P1NK0/PinkoPossum/README.md

 # **PINKOPOSSUM**
 ### Logan M. Brown

 Howdy hey, I'm a recent graduate and current IT professional.
-Right now I'm brushing up on python on the fly while developing my first indie-game, "Rattle 'em Boys".
 I am a proud homelab owner/operator and spend too much of my time working on IT related issues outside of work 😅.
 Outside of work and the work I make for myself at home you'll find me delving down a topic rabbit hole of some sort, enjoying some sort of Star Wars media, or relaxing with friends while playing video games.

 ## Current Projects
-- "Rattle 'em Boys", an action/adventure rpg.
 - cynt.lol, community sourced intelligence bulletin.

 ### More About Me